ibm-cloud-docs/vpc/lb-sg-integration.md

 |-----------|------|------|-------|
 | TCP | Security group |  `Back-end target` | `Back-end target port` |
 | TCP | Security group |  `Back-end target` | `Health check port` |
-{: caption="Table 3.
-Configuration information for outbound rules of public load balancers" caption-side="bottom"}
+{: caption="Configuration information for outbound rules of public load balancers" caption-side="bottom"}

 Ensure that your back-end targets are in a security group and configured as the destination in the outbound rules.
 Using a nested security group allows your ALB to allow only outbound traffic to the back-end target and health check ports.